hugonteifeh/func-list/README.md

 # Description

-The package provides lists with lazy, semi-lazy and strict functions.
+This package provides lists with lazy, semi-lazy and strict functions.
 It leverages ES2015's iterators and generators to implement the laziness aspect.

 ## Motivation